Daichi Miura: 2004: Comeback concert as Daichi Miura

-2004

-On 1 August, at Harajuku Astro Hall (VISION FESTA vol.2), he changed his stage name back to Daichi Miura and held a comeback concert.
+On 1 August 2004, at Harajuku Astro Hall (VISION FESTA vol.2), he changed his stage name back to Daichi Miura and held a comeback concert.

-In the summer, J.Que (Patrick J.Que Smith, the composer of Usher's "Yeah!") came to Japan to write songs for Miura.
+In the summer of 2004, J.Que (Patrick J.Que Smith, the composer of Usher's "Yeah!") came to Japan to write songs for Miura.
 During the week in the studio, they produced a few songs together.
 Miura was amazed by Smith's world class songwriting.
 J.Que nicknamed Miura "D-ROCK".

-On 9 December, Miura traveled to Los Angeles to shoot the music video of the debut song "Keep It Goin' On".
+On 9 December 2004, Miura traveled to Los Angeles to shoot the music video of the debut song "Keep It Goin' On".

-On 16 December, Miura danced with top dancers including the backup dancers for Beyonce, Usher etc. as well as the Hip-Hop legend Crazy Legs of ROCK STEADY CREW in his music video.
+On 16 December 2004, Miura danced with top dancers including the backup dancers for Beyonce, Usher etc. as well as the hip hop dancer Crazy Legs of Rock Steady Crew in his music video.

-2005 - 2006: Solo debut ~ D-ROCK with U
+2005–2006: Solo debut with D-Rock with U

 2005

 On 19 January, at Shibuya O-WEST, the first solo concert Chapter-O was held.

 On 30 March, the first solo debut single "Keep It Goin' On" was released.
 Miura said "I want to popularize a solo style of R&B singing and dancing that is still rare in Japan".

 On 1 April, he was chosen as the first "Advance Artist" by MTV's Advanced Warning.

 On 22 April, Chapter-1 national tour started.

 On 1 June, the 2nd single "Free Style" was released.

 On 17 July, the solo concert Summer Seminar 2005 ~Eve of Marine Day Festival~ was held.

 On 12 October, the 3rd single "Southern Cross" was released.